xuqi2024/openflexure-microscope/docs/wiring.md

 ## Wiring Complete {pagestep}

 To power up your microscope you will need a [power supply][Raspberry Pi Power Supply](parts/electronics.yml#RaspberryPi_PowerSupply){qty:1, cat:electronic}.
-The microscope is powered through the Sangaboard v0.5 UCB-C socket.
+The microscope is powered through the Sangaboard v0.5 USB-C socket.